Tour available in:

-Today, the Jewish community of Cologne has more than 6,000 members and a well-developed infrastructure, including both liberal and orthodox services, a Jewish kindergarten and school, a youth club and the excellent kosher restaurant Weiss.
+Today, the Jewish community of Cologne has more than 6,000 members and a well-developed infrastructure, including both liberal and orthodox services, a Jewish kindergarten and school, and a youth club.

 For those wishing to explore the towns on both banks of the Rhine, many signs of Jewish life and history are still accessible: yet another reason to include this magical city on the Rhine in your Germany tour.